Assumed Density Filtering and Smoothing with Neural Network Surrogate Models: Problem statement

 \begin{problem}[Filtering] Given \(\{u_s\}_{s=0}^{t}\) and \(\{y_s\}_{s=1}^t\), estimate \(\hat X_{t \mid t}\). \end{problem}

 \begin{problem}[Smoothing] Given \(\{u_s\}_{s=0}^T\) and \(\{y_s\}_{s=1}^T\), estimate \(\hat X_{t \mid T}\). \end{problem}

 In the case that \(F\) and \(H\) are linear functions, the predictive and posterior distributions arising in these problems are Normal and can be computed analytically by recursion across time steps.
 However, in our case, \(F\) and \(H\) are nonlinear functions.
-We follow the approach of Assumed Density Filtering \cite{deisenroth_analytic_2009}, which re-imposes Normality assumptions on nonlinearly transformed Normal variables.
-In Appendix \ref{sec:algorithms}, we list the pseudocode for these algorithms using high-level probabilistic notation similar to \citet[Algorithms~5.3--4, 38.1--2]{hennig_probabilistic_2022}, in which the principal objects are probability distributions represented by capital letters.
-The Kalman filter \algorithmref{alg:kalman-filter} solves the prediction and filtering problems by a forward recursion.
-The Rauch-Tung-Striebel smoother \algorithmref{alg:rts-smoother} solves the smoothing problem by a backward recursion.
+Pursuant to the Assumed Density Filtering Ansatz \citep{deisenroth_analytic_2009}, we impose Normality assumptions on nonlinearly transformed Normal variables.

-\algorithmref{alg:kalman-filter} has two phases.
-In \texttt{Predict}, it uses the estimate of the current state \(X\) to compute the jointly Gaussian distribution \((X', Y')\) of the next state and next output.
-Frequently (e.g.~in \cite{jiang_new_2025}) this step is notated (both in math and in code) as three separate uncertainty propagations: first, the uncertainty of \(X\) is propagated through the dynamic model to get \(X'\); second, the uncertainty of \(X'\) is propagated through the observation model to get \(Y'\); third, the uncertainty of \(X'\) is propagated throuhg the observation model again to compute the cross-covariance of \(X'\) and \(Y'\).
+\paragraph{Abstract Kalman filtering} The Kalman filter (\algorithmref{alg:kalman-filter}) solves the prediction and filtering problems by a forward recursion.
+In \texttt{Predict}, it uses the estimate of the current state \(X\) to compute the jointly Gaussian distribution \((X', Y')\) of the next state and next output.\footnote{ Frequently (e.g.~in \citealt{jiang_new_2025}) this step is notated in math and implemented in code as three separate uncertainty propagations: first, the uncertainty of \(X\) is propagated through the dynamic model to get \(X'\); second, the uncertainty of \(X'\) is propagated through the observation model to get \(Y'\); third, the uncertainty of \(X'\) is propagated through the observation model again to compute the cross-covariance of \(X'\) and \(Y'\).
 Our method combines the latter two steps by using a neural network to express the coupling of \(X'\) and \(Y'\).
-This enables the analytic implementation of the neural network uncertainty propagation operator developed in \neuralUQ.
+This enables the analytic implementation of the neural network uncertainty propagation operator developed in \neuralUQ. } In \texttt{Update}, it incorporates the measurement \(y\) by conditioning the joint predictive distribution \((X', Y')\) on \(Y = y\).
+We also benchmark against an optional refinement \texttt{Recal} developed in \cite{jiang_new_2025,jiang_mitigating_2026}, listed in Algorithm~\ref{alg:kalman-filter-recal}, which recalibrates the corrected state covariance using the posterior mean, in cases in which \(H\) is a nonlinear function.

-The second phase, \texttt{Update}, incorporates new information \(Y\) using a Gaussian conditioning operation, just like many other popular Kalman filters.
-In our numerical examples, we also benchmark against a refined \texttt{Update} operation developed in \cite{jiang_new_2025}.